-The Board has adopted a statement of policy with respect to all relationships and transactions in which the Company and our directors and executive officers or their immediate family members are participants.
-Under this policy, we review all related party relationships and transactions to determine whether such persons have a direct or indirect material interest, and if so, if the transactions are at arms length and are acceptable to the Board of Directors.
-Each related transaction must be entered into on terms that are comparable to those that could be obtained as a result of arm's length dealings with an unrelated third party to be approved and accepted by the Board.
-As required under SEC rules, transactions that are determined to be directly or indirectly material to the Company or a related person are disclosed in our proxy statement.
+The board has adopted a statement of policy with respect to all relationships and transactions in which the company and our directors and executive officers or their immediate family members are participants Under this policy, we review all related party relationships and transactions to determine whether such persons have a direct or indirect material interest, and if so, if the transactions are at arms length and are acceptable to the board of directors.
+Each related transaction must be entered into on terms that are comparable to those that could be obtained as a result of arm's length dealings with an unrelated third party to be approved and accepted by the board.
+As required under SEC rules, transactions that are determined to be directly or indirectly material to the company or a related person are disclosed in the company's Proxy Statement.
 In addition, the Audit Committee reviews any related person transaction that is required to be disclosed.
 In the course of its review of these relationships, the Audit Committee observes, and how each relates to a potential conflict of interest with the company:

-- the nature of the related person's interest in the transaction; - the material terms of the transaction, including, without limitation, the amount and type of transaction, and the timing of the entering of such transaction; - the importance of the transaction to the related person; - the importance of the transaction to the Company; - whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the Company; and - any other matters the committee deems appropriate.
+- the nature of the related person's interest in the transaction; - the material terms of the transaction, including, without limitation, the amount and type of transaction, and the timing of the entering of such transaction; - the importance of the transaction to the related person; - the importance of the transaction to the company; - whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the company; and - any other matters the committee deems appropriate.